 - Calcium: This is essential for building and maintaining the exoskeleton.
 It also assists with the molting process, which is when hermit crabs shed their old exoskeletons and grow new ones.

-- Potassium: This is important for the development of the exoskeleton because it leads to the creation of calcium carbonate, which makes up the hard outer layer.
+- Potassium: This is important for the development of the exoskeleton because it creates calcium carbonate, which makes up the hard outer layer.

 - Fat: Some chunks of banana are a good snack for a hermit crab pre-molt because molting hermit crabs hide, living off the fat they’ve stored.